box/developer.box.com/guides/tooling/cli/quick-start/build-commands-help.md

 Return to your All Files page.
 Can you see the folder now?

-The second command used the [Service Account][sa], which owns the folder, to add you as an Editor collaborator on the folder.
-This surfaces the folder in your account.
+The second command used the [Service Account][sa], which owns the folder, to add your user as an Editor-level collaborator on the folder.
+This surfaces the folder in your own folder tree.

 ## Summary